 Looking beyond age related hearing problems, knowledge of Aldosterone brings hope for a variety of hearing problems, including AIED (autoimmune inner ear disease) and Meniere’s disease – a debilitating condition of the inner ear characterised by problems with balance, vertigo and constant ear noise / tinnitus.

-Taken alongside everyday precautions to safeguard our hearing - such as keeping headphone levels down on personal devices – an Aldosterone supplement is both simple and safe to administer.
+Taken alongside everyday precautions to safeguard our hearing – such as keeping headphone levels down on personal devices – an Aldosterone supplement is both simple and safe to administer.
+A typical dosage is one Aldosterone capsule 1 or 2 times daily.

 Aldosterone’s important role in maintaining the body’s delicate balance of water and essential salts not only impacts on our blood pressure health.
 As a treatment for hearing loss, Aldosterone also offers a viable alternative to hearing aids and surgery.